 - All files and data are free of errors, optimized and backed up,

-- All software, plugins and themes are up-to-date,
+- All WordPress themes, plugins and software components are up-to-date,

 - etc …